ImmenseHorse/Movie-Ticket-System/README.md

+## Introduction

+•	The online booking service allows customers to browse and search for movies they want.
+Customers can cancel a reservation and modify the ticket options, such as available time slots and rooms.
+The system will use a user login page that saves the customers' list of purchased tickets and can view their tickets in detail.
+•	A blend of the spiral model and the waterfall incremental approach is used.
+Each iteration of the project's progression will be validated/verified by the stakeholders.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.